sheltermanager/asm3/doc/manual/databasetables.rst

     The animal's date of birth
 AgeGroup
     VARCHAR
+    The animal's age group based on date of birth at the most recent time it entered the shelter AgeGroupActiveMovement
+    VARCHAR
-    The animal's age group based on date of birth DeceasedDate
+    The animal's age group based on date of birth at the last time it left the shelter DeceasedDate
     TIMESTAMP
     Date the animal died, if null the animal is still alive